 Since the 1960s First Baptist Church of Marion has continued and enhanced the hallmarks of church life: meaningful worship, excellent church music, quality Christian education, stable leadership, and also a progressive viewpoint rarely seen by Baptists in the South.
 In 1964, Dr. J. Dewey Hobbs was called as pastor and served the church for the next 20 years.
-Also, in 1964, Rev. R. Willis Abernethy was called to serve as Minister of Music.
-He held that position for 27 years.
+Also, in 1964, Rev. R. Willis Abernethy was called to serve as Minister of Music, holding that position for 27 years.

 For years, women had provided vital leadership in First Baptist Church.
 But never had a woman been elected Deacon.
 In 1977, that changed when Mrs. Jean Abernethy was elected and ordained to the Diaconate.
 Since that time, many women have served First Baptist Church as Deacons, expressing the congregation’s belief that God calls men and women to all levels of leadership in Christ’s church.

 Rev. Terry D. Childers was called as Minister of Music and Education in 1993.
 His title was later updated to be Associate Pastor for Music and Administration.
-Rev. Childers’ leadership continued the tradition of excellent church music and well planned worship.
+Rev. Childers’ leadership continued the tradition of excellent church music and well-planned worship.
 He also helped establish an ongoing Senior Adult Ministry called “Saints Alive.”
-As in past years, Youth Choir Tours have shared the Gospel through song and service in many locations, including Chicago, New York City, and San Antonio, Texas.
+As in past years, Youth Choir Tours shared the Gospel through song and service in many locations, including Chicago, New York City, San Antonio, Texas, and Boston, Massachusetts.
 Rev. Childers helped develop one of the church’s important ongoing local mission efforts.
 In 1997, Operation Inasmuch began as an annual one-day blitz of local missions work.
 Then, in 2014, after 21 years of service, Rev. Childers retired.

 After many years of successful summer youth workers, the congregation had a dream to expand the ministry to youth and children.
 Consequently, Donna S. Shook was called as Minister of Youth and Children in 1994.
 The following year, Rev. Shook was ordained to the Gospel Ministry by First Baptist Church, which again demonstrated the congregation’s conviction that God can and does call women to serve the church, including as ordained ministers.
 Later with the title of Associate Pastor for Youth and Family, Rev. Shook would serve First Baptist for 14 years, developing comprehensive youth and children’s ministries.
 Sunday evening “Koinonia” became a weekly opportunity for teenagers to grow in Christ and in relationship to one another.
 Along with many annual camps, retreats, and fellowships, Youth Mission Trips were taken to Nikiski, Alaska and, in the aftermath of Hurricane Katrina, to Pearlington, Mississippi.

 Women in church leadership roles and issues around biblical interpretation became particularly divisive in the late 20th Century in the Southern Baptist Convention.
 A Fundamentalist perspective became dominant in the leadership and policies of the SBC, which tested the collective conscience of First Baptist Church of Marion.
 In 1994, the congregation elected to send their budgeted missions dollars exclusively to the Cooperative Baptist Fellowship rather than the Southern Baptist Convention.
 Then, in June 2002, First Baptist Church held a vote to sever ties with the SBC.
 After months of congregational discussion, education and prayer, the standing vote showed overwhelming support and no opposition.

 Facility needs became ever apparent during the first decade of the 21st century.
 The buildings of First Baptist Church were aging and outdated.
 Therefore, in March, 2006, a Long Range Vision and Planning Committee Report was approved and a Building Exploratory Task Force formed to develop comprehensive facility improvement plans for the church.
 Extensive exterior restorations of the Sanctuary and Education Buildings were undertaken in 2010.
 Then, in 2011, the Renew to Serve Stewardship Campaign was conducted with plans to renovate the 1949 Education Building as well as the basement level of the 1912 Sanctuary Building, and to construct a new Fellowship Hall named in memory of the Blanton Family.
-The Renew to Serve Building Task Force was elected in 2012.
-The building was finished in 2015 and is serving the church and community for meetings, meals and Christian events.
-In 2016 major renovation was made to the previous Fellowship Hall and it is now dedicated to meeting the needs of the young people of First Baptist.
+The Renew to Serve Building Task Force was elected in 2012 and construction was completed in May 2015.
+Upon opening the newly renovated and expanding facilities, the 2.2-million-dollar project was paid in full.
+In 2016, at a cost of approximately $110,000, the old fellowship hall was dramatically renovated, creating a state-of-the art Youth Ministry Center.